w3f/polkadot-wiki/docs/learn/learn-guides-accounts.md

 [Subscan has a tool](https://polkadot.subscan.io/tools/format_transform) you can use to convert your address between the different chain formats.

-:::info Using the same account on multiple chains - Pros and Cons
+!!!info "Using the same account on multiple chains - Pros and Cons"
     The address format differs from chain to chain, but that difference is only visual.
 The same private key can be used to sign transactions on behalf of the respective accounts on multiple chains.
 Using a single account on multiple chains is convenient, as you do not have to deal with multiple mnemonic phrases or private keys.
 But, if your account gets compromised on one chain, the attacker can gain